About The Good Dog Foundation

 Dogs and their handlers must undergo annual assessments regarding their fitness for therapy dog service and must meet stringent criteria to re-certify as Good Dog teams.
 This allows Good Dog to ensure that only teams of the highest-quality continue to visit facilities as Good Dogs.
 Currently, Good Dog works with over 1,100 therapy dog teams and works with numerous Good Dog trainers to meet the increasing demand to train therapy dog teams.
 To find out more about becoming a volunteer, click here.

 Good Dog maintains ongoing contact with professionals at each facility to ensure the efficiency, effectiveness and safety of Good Dog visits through facility agreements.
 Because of the impeccable reputation of Good Dog teams and Good Dog’s coordination with facilities, volunteer teams are able to gain access to many facilities that they could not access as independent teams.
-Currently, Good Dog visits students, patients, clients, and facility staff in over 350 facilities.
+Currently, Good Dog visits students, patients, clients, and facility staff in almost 350 facilities.

 Research and Awareness